kilfour/QuickFuzzr/Docs/Q_ShowCase/TheFinalShowcase.md

 let _2 = course.UpdateTimeSlots(Admin, [.. timeslots], a => a)
 let _3 = course.Confirm(Admin)
 // look for a coaches that can be assigned to the course
-//   - WithDefault s null if the collection is empty let elligibleCoaches = coaches.Where(a => a.IsSuitableFor(course) && a.IsAvailableFor(course))
+//   - WithDefault results in <null> if the collection is empty let elligibleCoaches = coaches.Where(a => a.IsSuitableFor(course) && a.IsAvailableFor(course))
 from coachToAssign in Fuzzr.OneOf(elligibleCoaches).WithDefault()
     // Assign a Coach if possible